 - What kind of fabric do you want to use?

-Once you’ve done your research it’s time to choose a company to help you with your awning needs.
+Once you’ve researched, it’s time to choose a company to help you with your awning needs.
 Herculite Inc. manufactures a variety of fabric options for awnings, including deck awnings.
 Herculite also offers custom engineering for your projects.
-Herculite's® Awning Fabrics employ unique film formulations, adhesive systems and the company’s Core Stabilized Process to help provide maximum performance.
+Herculite's® Awning Fabrics employ unique film formulations, adhesive systems, and the company’s Core Stabilized Process to help provide maximum performance.

 Herculite offers vinyl awning fabrics that are: